infinum/dotnet-handbook/Api Documentation.md

 })
 ```

-Second part of configuration is done in `Startup.Configure()` where we setup and enable Swagger middleware that will serve generated swagger JSON.
-Here we can also setup endpoint for swagger UI which can be customized by providing CSS file location.
-By default Swagger will be served at the root of the URL.
+The second part of the configuration is done in `Startup.Configure()` where we set up and enable Swagger middleware that will serve generated swagger JSON.
+In this method, we can also configure the endpoint for swagger UI which can be customized by providing CSS file location.
+By default, Swagger will be served at the root of the URL.

 ```c#
 // This enables middleware for swagger JSON document